+Water beneath the earth's surface in the spaces between soil particles and between rock surfaces [compare with surface water].

+Half-life (t/2)

-- Water beneath the earth's surface in the spaces between soil particles and between rock surfaces [compare with surface water]. - 3234 Half-life ($t^{1/2}$) - The time it takes for half the original amount of a substance to disappear.
-In the environment, the - half-life is the time it takes for half the original amount of a substance to disappear when it is changed to another chemical by bacteria, fungi, sunlight, or other chemical processes.
-In the - human body, the half-life is the time it takes for half the original amount of the substance to disappear, either by being changed to another substance or by leaving the body.
-In the case of - radioactive material, the half life is the amount of time necessary for one half the initial number of radioactive atoms to change or transform into another atom (that is normally not radioactive). - 3242 After two half lives, 25% of the original number of radioactive atoms remain.
+The amount of time it takes for half the original amount of a substance to disappear.
+In the environment, the physical half-life is the time it takes for half the original amount of a substance to disappear when it is changed to another chemical by bacteria, fungi, sunlight, or other chemical processes.
+In the human body, the biological half-life is the time it takes for half the original amount of the substance to disappear, either by being changed to another substance or by leaving the body.

+In the case of radioactive material, the physical half-life is the amount of time necessary for one half the initial number of radioactive atoms to change or transform into another atom (after two half lives, 25% of the original number of radioactive atoms remain), and the biological half-life is the amount of time it takes for half the original amount entering the body to leave the body.
+Combining the biological and physical half-lives leads to a calculated effective half-life.
+Although the physical half-life of tritium is 12.28 years, the effective half-life is only a few days.